harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/sequential-and-parallel-deployments.md

 Each service is deployed in one infrastructure first and then followed by the second infrastructure.

 ![](./static/service_infra_sequence.png)

+The deployment sequence is as follows:
 **`S1 I1, S2 I1, S1 I2, S2 I2`**

-#### Parallel Deployment in Multi-Services and Sequential Multi-Infrastructure
+2. Parallel Deployment in Multi-Services and Sequential Multi-Infrastructure

 For example: